Nawaz, Maryam land in Lahore, airlifted for Adiala

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD/LAHORE: Former prime minister and PML-N Quaid Muhammad Nawaz Sharif and daughter Maryam Nawaz were arrested soon after a plane carrying them from Abu Dhabi touched down at the Allama Iqbal Airport, Lahore, on Friday night.
+ISLAMABAD/LAHORE: Former prime minister and PML-N Quaid Muhammad Nawaz Sharif and daughter Maryam Nawaz were arrested soon after a plane carrying them from Abdu Dhabi touched down at the Allama Iqbal Airport, Lahore Friday night.

 The two arrived at 8:50pm after their flight was delayed for over two hours.
 They had left London a day earlier.
 A National Accountability Bureau (NAB) team took Nawaz and Maryam in its custody from the aircraft, while the Federal Investigation Agency (FIA) seized their passports.